 G. Compact living units shall provide ample storage space.
 Closets or cabinets shall provide space for essential items such as clothing, linens, and kitchen and bathroom supplies.
-Supplement unit storage space with common area storage space or other creative solutions like a resident lending library may be provided to reduce in-unit storage needs.
+Unit storage space may be supplemented with common area storage space.
+Other creative solutions like a resident lending library may be provided to reduce in-unit storage needs.